 This is the best homemade carrot cake recipe you will ever find.
 It comes from my Grandma’s recipe box and has been baked so many times I can’t count.
 In the spring, it is made.
 For birthday’s, it is made.
 With cream cheese frosting, as layer cakes, as bars, and even as cupcakes.
 This carrot cake recipe couldn’t be better or more faithful.
-If you are looking for a homemade carrot cake recipe to count on…this is the one.
+If you are looking for a from scratch carrot cake recipe to count on…this is the one.

 Today the BEST carrot cake recipe is being added to the collection of proper, every day from scratch cakes we should learn to make, rather than buy.
 The recipes Grandma made weekly, if not daily.
 You know, back when they had chocolate cake EVERY NIGHT (is that a good thing or a bad thing? :)).

 Start with beautiful carrots.
 If you are making this with children it’s suggested the carrots with their tops still on.
 You know, the ones just like Bugs Bunny eats.
 Kids seem to better understand these as “real carrots” and simply adore working with them.

 To keep this recipe as fast as possible, pop the carrots into the food processor (or use a blender) to get them into itty bitty bits.
 Save about about 1 cup of carrots to leave in larger pieces (minced is about right) to give great “carroty” texture to the cake.

 Tip: Don’t make any of the carrot pieces too big, or they will sink to the bottom of the cake.

 There is absolutely no reason that you need multiple bowls.
 Get all your wet ingredients in the bowl and stir.
 Add the dry ingredients and stir again.
 But do not over-stir.
 Just until moistened and mostly mixed.

 Tip: Don’t over-stir carrot cake!